OXID Contribution and Contributor Agreement FAQ

 - Review the feature set for the OXID eShop Enterprise Edition.
 We don’t accept features for the Community Edition that already exist in the Enterprise Edition.

-- Subscribe to the OXID eShop developer mailing list.
+- Subscribe to the Dev Slack Channel.

 - Discuss the feature you’d like to build on the list.
 Discussions may go better if you have a small amount of working code that demonstrates the core of your idea.